native-m/vulkan-learn/README.md

 On Windows, you need to build & install SDL2 yourself as a static library, and put it on `deps` folder.

 Linux?
-Not tested yet.. sorry.
+I don't know, but it should work.

 Vulkan SDK is required!